Buying a product

-Andrea received a call from the manager of Customer Services saying that they said they don’t think they were in breach of consumer rights (I beg to differ) but as a goodwill gesture they would refund the full amount in a voucher (I had told Andrea not to accept this, cash refund only to which he then agreed) plus £20 gift voucher on return of the t shirt.
+Remember you should also write not phone but Andrea received and took a call from the manager of Customer Services saying that they said they didn’t think they were in breach of consumer rights (I beg to differ), but as a goodwill gesture they would refund the full amount in a voucher.
+(I had told Andrea not to accept this, cash refund only to which he then agreed).
+Plus £20 gift voucher on return of the t shirt.
 A good result in the end but the matter didn’t end there.

 I wrote again outlining the embarrassment and poor service plus the ridiculous email she received.
 Andrea received a further £20 goodwill gesture receiving this time a card for £40 that worked.

 This story outlines one of the classic fob offs trying to say that the fault was not there at point of purchase.
 It also highlights the need to persevere sometimes and pursue your legal rights.

 Would you like to email JD Sports CEO?
 Here you go – all the contact details.
 You’re welcome 🙂

 Purchase and download Goods, services & delivery complaint templates for speedy easy resolution

 For more information on how to complain effectively with tips, advice and template letters see the book How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!